USEPA/epanet-manual/docs/6_objects.rst

    liters or cubic meters means that SI metric units will be used.
 Flow units are selected from the project’s Hydraulic Options which can be accessed from the **Project >> Defaults** menu.
-The units used for all properties are summarized in :ref:`units`.
+The units used for all properties are summarized in Appendix :ref:`units`.

    The junction properties are provided in :numref:`table-junc_prop`.